DusanMadar/ScrapeMeAgain/README.md

 # ScrapeMeAgain

 ScrapeMeAgain is a Python 3 powered web scraper.
-It uses multiprocessing to get the work done quicker and stores collected data in an [SQLite](http://www.sqlite.org/) database.
+It uses multiprocessing and asyncio to get the work done quicker and stores collected data in an [SQLite](http://www.sqlite.org/) database.

 ## Installation